Teaching Evidence Assimilation for Collaborative Health Care

 Eddy Lang MD, University of Calgary, GRADE Working Group

-Craig Umscheid MD, University of Pennsylvania
+Craig Umscheid MD, Director, Center for Evidence-Based Practice, University of Pennsylvania

 The TEACH program is for physicians, nurses, pharmacists, administrators, librarians and other health care professionals.
 It utilizes small group learning supplemented by plenary sessions.
 Attendees may enroll in one of three levels.
 One group within Level #2 will focus on the GRADE system.

 Inquiries: Not sure what track you should enroll in?
 Have other questions?
 Email firstname.lastname@example.org, or call 212-419-3610